-A developing area of focus is the area of Industrial and Organizational Psychology.
+Paired to this concept of community or staff based artwork is a developing study in the area of Industrial and Organizational Psychology.
 More specifically, the effect of arts on people and businesses, organizations and groups.
-The questions being considered is how do businesses benefit from the arts?
+The questions being considered are: How do businesses benefit from the arts?
 Should art educate, inform, incite to action or reflect our strategy?
-Or should it be a static pretty picture on the wall?
+Or should art just be a static pretty picture on the wall?
 For each business, that answer is different.

 What is an "engaging art experience"?